-Please note that strong chemicals, solvents, and cleaners (e.g., oven cleaner) may damage the surface; so do not use any products not specifically designed for countertop cleaning.
+NOTE: Strong chemicals, solvents, and cleaners (e.g., oven cleaner) might damage the surface; so do not use any products not specifically designed for countertop cleaning.

-The countertop (Figure 7-2) may be physically damaged too, if proper care is not taken.
+The countertop might be physically damaged, too, if proper care is not taken.
 Do not cut anything (e.g., vegetables, fruits) directly on the countertop; rather, use a cutting board on top of the countertop to provide necessary protection.
-Excessive heat may also damage the countertop; therefore, any pots or pans taken directly from the range or oven should not be placed directly on the countertop; rather, use trivets or some other form of fireproof heat insulators to hold very hot pots or pans on the countertop.
+Excessive heat might also damage the countertop; therefore, any pots or pans taken directly from the range or oven must not be placed directly on the countertop; rather, use trivets or some other form of fireproof heat insulators to hold very hot pots or pans on the countertop.

-All drawers are equipped with metal slides to provide additional load-bearing strength for the drawers and to permit effortless opening and closing of the drawers, even when they are fully loaded.
+All drawers are equipped with metal slides to provide additional load-bearing strength, and to permit effortless opening and closing of the drawers, even when they are fully loaded.
 These metal guides have a slight "locking" action, when closed.
-To open those drawers, slightly lift up on the drawer handle and then pull the drawer open.
+To open the drawers, slightly lift up on the drawer handle and then pull the drawer open.